atoshit/cfx-cache/README.md

 # cfx-cache

-Quite simple cache system with send event automatically to the client when using the set method to be able to synchronize data between the client and the server.
+Quite simple cache system with automatically send events to the client when using the methods to be able to synchronize data between the client and the server.

 # Use
 ## Create